The best spiralizers of 2021

 Delivering perfectly formed spirals on every vegetable we tested, and while using all seven of its included blades, the Spiralizer 7-Blade Spiral Slicer had us digging through our produce drawers searching for more and more veggies to turn into noodles.
 While it’s similar in appearance to its tabletop brethren we tested, it outperformed them all when it came to making consistent spirals that didn’t break apart, lose their shape or require so much cranking that you felt like you had just endured a serious arm weightlifting session.
 Are all seven of the stainless steel blades necessary?
 Nope.
 The three basics included with most models (spaghetti, fettuccine and ribbon) will probably have most folks covered just fine.
 But the fact that they’re all clearly labeled by name and oh-so-sharp helped this model rise to the top.
 Add in great suction, being dishwasher-safe and a lifetime warranty?
 It gets our top pick.

 There’s just so much to love about this workhorse of a spiralizer.
-Taking its name from the genre of kitchen gadgets, we couldn’t help but be impressed by the fact that every veggie we tested — on all seven provided blades — turned out perfect spirals, with almost all requiring barely any exertion on our part.
+Taking its name from the genre of kitchen gadgets, it impressed us with the fact that every veggie we tested — on all seven provided blades — turned out perfect spirals, with almost all requiring barely any exertion on our part.
 The only veggie that gave us a bit of trouble?
 The pesky butternut squash, which, with its dense texture, didn’t want to play nice with the prongs, causing that end to shred as we spun the crank.
-(We had to slice off the end and start over a couple of times until we managed to get it going; this happened when we tested the veggie on most of the other spiralizers, as well.
+(We had to slice off the end and start over a couple of times until we managed to get it going; this happened when we tested the veggie on most of the other spiralizers as well.
 Once we got it locked in place, though, it was good to go.)

 But back to those sharp, stainless steel blades.
 The Spiralizer comes with seven of them — more than any other model tested: vermicelli, spaghetti, fettuccine, curly fry, chips/ribbons, fine groovy chips and coarse groovy chips.
 We were skeptical that there’d be much of a difference in size and shape, but each spiral we created matched its picture in the instruction manual perfectly.
 Now, do you really need seven blades?
 Probably only if you’re a veggie-loving fiend.
 But do they all work?
 For sure.